material-components/material-components-web-react/packages/chips/README.md

 id | Number | Required.
-Unique identifier for the chip label | String | Text to be shown on the chip leadingIcon | Element | An icon element that appears as the leading icon. removeIcon | Element | An icon element that appears as the remove icon.
-Clicking on it should remove the chip. selected | Boolean | Indicates whether the chip is selected handleSelect | Function(id: string) => void | Callback for selecting the chip with the given id handleRemove | Function(id: string) => void | Callback for removing the chip with the given id
+Unique identifier for the chip label | String | Text to be shown on the chip leadingIcon | Element | An icon element that appears as the leading icon. trailingIcon | Element | An icon element that appears as the remove icon.
+Clicking on it should remove the chip. selected | Boolean | Indicates whether the chip is selected handleSelect | Function(id: string) => void | Callback for selecting the chip with the given id handleRemove | Function(id: string) => void | Callback for removing the chip with the given id handleTrailingIconInteraction | Function(id: string) => void | Callback for interaction with trailing icon shouldRemoveOnTrailingIconClick | Boolean | indicates if interaction with trailing icon should remove chip. defaults to `true`
+> Note: `handleTrailingIconInteraction` will execute before `handleRemove`.
+> Without explicitly setting shouldRemoveOnTrailingIconClick to false both
+> callbacks will fire on trailingIcon interaction

 ## Sass Mixins